UD-Math-Data-Science-1/notes/_sources/clustering/similarity.md

 Whenever $0\cdot \log(0)$ is encountered in the CE or KL definitions, it equals zero, in accordance with its limiting value from calculus.

 Neither cross-entropy nor KL divergence are symmetric in their arguments.
-But there is a related true metric called **information radius**, defined as
+But there is a related value called **information radius**, defined as

 $$
 \operatorname{IR}(\bfu,\bfv) = \frac{1}{2} \left[ \operatorname{KL}(\bfu,\bfz) + \operatorname{KL}(\bfv,\bfz) \right]
 $$

 where $\bfz=(\bfu+\bfv)/2$.
 Typically one uses a base-2 logarithm, in which case IR ranges between 0 and 1.
+The square root of IR is a distance metric.

 ::::{prf:example}
 :label: example-similarity-IR